 Lithium batteries are safer, charge faster, and won’t occupy as much space as Lead-acid batteries.
 The biggest advantage is that you can almost use 100% capacity of a lithium-ion battery compared to 50% of a lead-acid battery.
 This means that a lithium battery of the same capacity as a lead-acid battery will have almost twice the capacity.

 Whole-home batteries are now common in the market due to this technology.
-But can a battery power the whole house and how many will you need.
+But can a battery power the whole house and how many will you need?
+This article takes you through the numbers and starts at the Inverter in determining the number of batteries to run a house.

 How Inverter Size Affects the Battery Size